Where to stand, what to swing, and what to dig — from the dry sand down to chest-deep surf.

 Do I need a waterproof detector for beach hunting?

 If you only hunt dry sand, waterproofing is optional.
 For wet sand and surf, waterproofing is strongly recommended.
 Even “dry sand only” hunters get splashed eventually.
+The full breakdown by depth rating is on our waterproof metal detectors page.

 Do I need multi-frequency for the beach?